If you live in the Suffolk Coastal area, why not book onto one of my adult leisure learning courses via the Coastal Leisure Learning website?

 Henry VIII struggled throughout his reign to secure his family dynasty, working his way through six wives in his desperate quest for an heir – and a spare.
 This course will introduce you to the four key historical players who were, ‘Henry’s Successors’.
 Find out about the decisive but sickly protestant son, a young girl who reigned for just nine days, a bloody and ruthless catholic daughter and wannabe matriarch, and a golden daughter who became far more than any son Henry could have ever wished for!
 We will tie together primary source material with narrative, questions, speculations and hopefully our own conclusions!
 This is an ideal follow on from the course ‘Henry VIII’s Wives’ but no previous historical study is necessary.

-Discover Norse Runes – Morning workshop – 05/10/19 Farlingaye High School.
+Discover Norse Runes – Morning workshop – Saturday 08/02/20 Time TBC @ Thomas Mills High School, Framlingham.

 Rune comes from the ancient Norse word for mystery, over time these symbols developed into a modern alphabet however these enigmatic symbols have kept their mystical properties.
 Most commonly carved in wood due to the element’s importance in Norse mythology, but often in bone or stone, runes were used as a protective symbol, a warning, and sometimes a curse!